carrasquel/flask-taskx/docs/index.rst

 context.

-So the decision to choose the background or blocking instance will depend on your services execution topology, if you are planning to run the `Flask`_ application services in the same machine as the `Flask-TaskX` worker, the choice in this case is to use an instance of `BackgroundTaskWorker`, this will not block the `Flask`_ application to start serving.
+So the decision to choose the background or blocking instance will depend on your services topology, if you are planning to run the `Flask`_ application service in the same machine as the **Flask-TaskX** worker, the choice in this case is to use an instance of `BackgroundTaskWorker`, this will not block the `Flask`_ application to start serving.

 `Flask`_ application and `Flask-TaskX` application on the same machine::